sycarion/StaffoftheXO/docs/spellcasting/Salt_Magic2.md

 | Rust   | Black + White + Red    | Hew^3^                       |
 | Silver | Black + White + Blue   | Astral Travel, Pranic Travel |

-^3^ *Hew magic separates abilities, memories, or skills away for one or more targets.
-The target can be anything.*
+^3^ *Hew magic separates abilities, conditions, memories, or skills away for one or more targets.
+The target can be anything.
+There are good uses for Hew, especially in removing conditions or warts.
+There is an expression of 'a saltman's arm' that tells of a salt mage that would take scars, blemishes, and warts from others and put them on her arm.
+To this day, many salt mages wear one a garmet with a long left sleever and a short right sleeve.*

 Altogether, there are 17 *schools* of Salt Magic.

+### Galen

+Galen is considered the paragon of salt magic.
+She mastered all 17 types of salt magic though she never taught Rust Salt Magic because she feared its terrible potential.
+During the war, salt mages eventually discovered it with horrifying effect during the war.